 Below is a sample plan I drew out for a 4′ x 12′ garden bed.
 The cucumbers and peas will need to be grown on a trellis.
 You can buy garden fence posts and trellis netting or welded wire fencing to grow them on.
 You will also need to purchase wire tomato cages for the tomato plants.
 Be sure to get fence posts that are at least 5 feet tall and wire tomato cages that are at least 54″ tall.
 (I recommend checking your local home improvement store for these items, as prices will probably be cheaper, however, I wanted to show you examples of what I recommend.)

-I recently added a 4′ x 4′ spring garden plan in the resource library too.
+I recently added a 4′ x 4′ spring garden plan and 3 summer garden plans in the resource library too.
 I plan to add several more plans to this library soon.
 Be sure you are on my email list, so you’ll know when they are added.

 Designing your garden area